wave-npa/sap_star_tech_assignment/README.md

 Debug to run file Main.java within src\main\java\org\wave\sapstar folder

 Step 3:
-To test each tasks please change the input of that task to your test cases The result to each task will be printed in log
+To test each tasks please change the input of that task to your test cases.
+The result to each task will be printed in log